-Truck camper RV tie-downs must be durable enough to securely anchor a truck camper so that it will not shift its weight on a vehicle and compromise road safety.
-Truck camper RV tie-downs must have a certified load rating that is above the truck camper’s gross weight so that the camper will not deviate from its position in the truck bed and create an unsafe driving and road condition that poses a hazard to vehicle stability and other vehicles on the road.
-Truck camper RV tie-down load ratings are generally based on the gross weight of the vehicle that is going to carry the camper and campers must be solidly anchored to the truck to prevent instability problems when the vehicle is running and to prevent damage to the vehicle’s body structure from the unsecured camper shifting under its weight while the vehicle is in motion.
+Truck camper tie downs must be durable enough to securely anchor a truck camper so that it will not shift its weight on a vehicle and compromise road safety.
+Truck camper tie downs must have a certified load rating that is above the truck camper’s gross weight so that the camper will not deviate from its position in the truck bed and create an unsafe driving and road condition that poses a hazard to vehicle stability and other vehicles on the road.
+Truck camper tie downs load ratings are generally based on the gross weight of the vehicle that is going to carry the camper and campers must be solidly anchored to the truck to prevent instability problems when the vehicle is running and to prevent damage to the vehicle’s body structure from the unsecured camper shifting under its weight while the vehicle is in motion.

-Another truck camper RV tie-down is the bed-mounted tie-down.
+Another truck camper tie downs is the bed-mounted tie-down.
 These are more commonly used to anchor lightweight truck campers.
 A metal plate is clamped or bolted between the truck frame or bed to attach the truck camper tie-downs and a camper is anchored into the bed using a chain or turnbuckle system.
-But due to the thinner skins of more modern trucks, bed-mounted truck camper RV tie-downs are limited only for anchoring very lightweight campers.
-Using a bed-mounted truck camper RV tie-down on newer, thinner skinned vehicles can result in truck bed damage unless lightweight campers are used.
+But due to the thinner skins of more modern trucks, bed-mounted truck camper tie downs are limited only for anchoring very lightweight campers.
+Using a bed-mounted truck camper tie downs on newer, thinner-skinned vehicles can result in truck bed damage unless lightweight campers are used.